manthan1912/Single-Cell-RNA-Sequencing/README.md

 > pip install notebook

 Next:
-Unzip the folder that you have donwloaded from the github and place the folder into 'C:/Users/{UserName}/'
+Unzip the folder that you have downloaded from the github and place the folder into 'C:/Users/{UserName}/'

 Next Download the data files from https://drive.google.com/drive/folders/1PcCQFD7bBJz6QjDsbck7B5fzc7CEcsyS?usp=sharing